The following travel forms are available for downloading and printing to ANY local printer. Click here (doc) for some other traveler tips.

 Employees in travel status for day trips are allowed breakfast and dinner reimbursements based on the departure and arrival times of the trips.
 For non-overnight travel, an employee may claim the unreceipted meal allowance, (the rate effective October 1, 1998 is $5.00 for breakfast and $12.00 for dinner) or actual expenses up to the federal maximum meal allowance with a receipt.
 The IRS considers all meal reimbursements not associated with overnight travel taxable.

 For breakfast on the first day or dinner on the last day of an overnight trip, travelers may claim the federal per diem allowance for the area of assignment.
 Receipts are not required, as the hotel lodging folio serves as your receipt.

-All vouchers must be submitted to the Travel Office within 10 business days upon the completion of the trip.
+All vouchers are requested to be submitted to the Travel Office within 10 business days upon the completion of the trip.

 *Non contract air bookings are allowable under these exceptions: an emergency; when the non-contract fare saves $200 or more per round-trip ticket; or when contract flights would require the traveler to incur unnecessary overnight lodging costs.
 When an exception occurs the following form should be submitted to the Business Office Travel Department: Air Travel Services Contract Exception Authorization

 Effective December 6, 2007 the authorized travel agency for the Broome County region:

 Plaza Travel and Accessories, Vestal, NY - Telephone (607) 729-2225